glouppe/info8006-introduction-to-ai/pacman/README.md

 You are asked to implement an agent based on each of these adversarial search algorithms:
  - Minimax.
  - Minimax with alpha-beta pruning.
- - H-minimax with alpha-beta pruning.
+ - H-Minimax.

 Each agent should be implemented as a `PacmanAgent` class.
-Each should be specified in a different Python file (`minimax.py`, `alphabeta.py`, `halphabeta.py`), following the template of `pacmanagent.py`.
+Each should be specified in a different Python file (`minimax.py`, `alphabeta.py`, `hminimax.py`), following the template of `pacmanagent.py`.
+Your implementation of Minimax (with or without alpha-beta pruning) should be able to solve the smaller map `small_adv`.
+It is not required to be able to solve the larger maps.
+On the other hand, your implementation of H-Minimax should solve all maps within reasonable time, with a sufficient level of optimality.

 Your report should be organized into 3 parts:
 1. You must formalize the game as an adversarial search problem, as seen in [Lecture 4](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture4.md).
 2. You should run your agents against the 3 maze layouts with a filename ending by `_adv` located in the  `/pacman_module/layouts/` folder.
   For each layout, report as a bar plot the performance of your 4 agents in terms of i) final score, ii) total computation time and iii) total number of expanded nodes.
 In total, you should therefore produce 9 bar plots.
-3. Discuss the performance and limitations of your agents, with respect its adversarial search algorithm and the impact of your custom evaluation functions on the maze layouts.
+3. Discuss the performance and limitations of your agents, with respect its search algorithm.
+Evaluate the impact of your custom evaluation and cutoff functions on the maze layouts.
 Comment on possible improvements.

 ### Part 3: MDP agent